Hierarchical certification of nonclassical network correlations: Models for non-full correlations

-\textbf{Models for non-full correlations}.
 Nonlocality in networks is defined in an analogous manner to the bipartite case \cite{Bell,BCPS}, namely by opposition to having a local model.
 This is, network nonlocal correlations do not admit a decomposition in the following form